top of page

 • Pambiche – Vibrant Cuban place with a large menu and outdoor seating and really good eats.
 (2811 NE Glisan St. ~ pambiche.com)

-• 24th and Meatballs– How do you want your balls (in a bowl, on a roll)?
+• 24th Pizza & Meatballs– How do you want your balls (in a bowl, on a roll)?
 Choose your balls (veggie, beef, mixed).
 Choose your sauce - oooo, the sauces.
 Delicious and filling.
 (2341 NE Glisan St. ~ 24thandmeatballs.com)

 • Basilisk – Fried chicken sandwich and the Dan Dan fries with peanut sauce are the ticket here.
 The chicken is delicious and moist and perfectly seasoned.
 Inside the Zipper building.
 If you choose to sit in the bar, PayDirt, they will deliver to you there.
 (820 NE 27th Ave ~ basiliskpdx.com)

-• Slice Pizza Company – Inside the Zipper building, offering calzones, salads, and slices or the whole pizza pie (including gluten free crust).
+• Boxcar Pizza – Inside the Zipper building, offering Detroit-style pizza, wings, and salads (including gluten-free crust).
 If you choose to sit in the bar, PayDirt, they will deliver to you there.
-(2701 NE Sandy Blvd ~ sliceportland.com)
+(2701 NE Sandy Blvd ~ boxcarpizzapdx.com)

-• Ken’s Artisan Pizza – Often found of the best of list: translation, usually a wait.
+• Ken’s Artisan Pizza – Often found on the best of the list: translation, usually a wait.
 Creative wood-fired pies, delicious salads, in an open, airy comfortable space and favored by many.
 (304 SE 28th Ave. ~ kensartisan.com)

 • Screen Door – Refined southern comfort food and fish with a twist.
+Consistently rated as one of the best places to eat in Portland.
 It’s delicious and everyone knows it, so expect a wait, but it’s worth it.
-Excellent option for brunch.
+An excellent option for brunch.
 Check the hours, usually closed daily from 2:00 – 5:30 PM.
 (2337 E Burnside St ~ screendoorrestaurant.com)

-• Laurelhurst Market – Another top 10 lister: butcher, steak house offering incredible eats.
-Outdoor grill station at lunch serving up Spice Rubbed & Smoked Chicken as well as two varieties of house made sausage dogs.
+• Laurelhurst Market – Another top 10 listers: butcher, and steak house offering incredible eats.
+Outdoor grill station at lunch serving up Spice Rubbed & Smoked Chicken as well as two varieties of house-made sausage dogs.
 Wednesdays thru Mondays from 11:00 am - 3:30 pm or until they run out.
 (3155 E Burnside ~ laurelhurstmarket.com)

-• Bamboo Sushi – Really large selection of incredibly delicious sustainable sushi.
+• Bamboo Sushi – Really large selection of incredibly delicious sustainable sushi where you will find some of the best seafood in Portland.
 Happy hour 3-6 PM every day.
 (310 SE 28th Ave ~ bamboosushi.com)

 • La Buca – casual, kid-friendly place serving generous portions of Italian classics, including pasta and panini.
 (40 NE 28th Ave. ~ labucaitaliancafe.com)

-Breakfast Joints – less than 10 minute walk
+Breakfast Joints – less than a 15-minute walk

 • Screen Door – Refined southern comfort food and fish with a twist.
 It’s delicious and everyone knows it, so expect a wait, but it’s worth it.
-Excellent option for brunch.
+An excellent option for brunch.
+Definitely one of the best places to eat in Portland.
 Check the hours, usually closed daily from 2:00 – 5:30 PM.
 (2337 E Burnside St ~ screendoorrestaurant.com)

 • EastBurn – neighborhood Public House as diverse as Portland’s population offering brunch 7 days a week until 3 PM.
 And mimosa refills are just a buck!
 (1800 E Burnside St. ~ theeastburn.com)